Gotham City Impostors: Reception

 The Escapist writer Allistair Pinsof called the demo a "carbon copy" of Call of Duty first-person shooter games, but said it added enough new features to be enjoyable.
 G4 writer Leah Jackson said of the playable demo: "Quite frankly, the game doesn't feel like your run of the mill downloadable title.
-It controls great, looks fantastic, and with all of the options, I can say that I was quite impressed."
-The game scored a 65/100 on Metacritic.
+It controls great, looks fantastic, and with all of the options, I can say that I was quite impressed".

+The game scored a 65/100 on Metacritic, indicating "mixed or average" reception.
+Greg Miller of IGN rated the game a 7/10, calling the game "[...] one-dimensional and straight forward," but felt that aspects such as character customization and usable weapons were "fine" and felt that it was overall "a functional shooter."
+GameSpot's Jason Venter gave the game a 7.5/10, calling it "a consistently thrilling experience that's easy to recommend" for its combat, arena design, controls, and "fun movement abilities," but criticized the game's matchmaking system.